simplefractal/learnathon-neural-networks/readme.md

 2. What is an Artificial Neural Network aka ANN?

-	Artificial Neural Networks are created as a means of doing machine Learning in which a computer learns to perform some task by analyzing training examples, or datasets.
+	Artificial Neural Networks are created as a means of doing machine learning in which a computer learns to perform some task by analyzing training examples, or datasets.
 It is modeled loosely on the human brain, where a neural net consists of thousands or millions of simple processing nodes that are densely interconnected.

 ## NEURAL NETWORK FACTS